flux-framework/flux-docs/faqs.rst

 How do I run job steps?
 =======================

-A Flux batch job or allocation started with ``flux mini batch`` or ``flux mini alloc`` is actually a full featured Flux instance run as a job within the enclosing Flux instance.
+A Flux batch job or allocation started with ``flux batch`` or ``flux alloc`` is actually a full featured Flux instance run as a job within the enclosing Flux instance.
 Unlike SLURM, Flux does not have a separate concept like *steps* for work run in a Flux subinstance--we just have *jobs*.
-That said, a batch script in Flux may contain multiple ``flux mini run`` commands just as a SLURM batch script may contain multiple ``srun`` commands.
+That said, a batch script in Flux may contain multiple ``flux run`` commands just as a SLURM batch script may contain multiple ``srun`` commands.

 Despite there being only one type of *job* in Flux, running a series of jobs